 From colonial architecture to Cuban cigars, this gay group trip gets up close and personal with the Caribbean island’s distinct Latin culture.
 It also happens to coincide with New Year’s Eve, so pack your fun pants and prepare to celebrate.
-Throw in some friendly locals, a few old cars, and even a splash of salsa, and 2020 is off to a stellar start!
-Ring in 2020 on this Gay People-to-People Tour to gay friendly Cuba!
+Throw in some friendly locals, a few old cars, and even a splash of salsa, and 2022 is off to a stellar start!
+Ring in 2022 on this Gay 'Support for the Cuban People' Tour to gay friendly Cuba!

 Wander past Havana's glittering colonial architecture, breathe in Soroa's clear mountain air, relax on Playa Ancon's vast white beaches and soak up Trinidad's unrivalled ambience.
 From old cars to fragrant cigars and with plenty of salsa in between, this trip is the perfect introduction to all things Cuban.

-AMERICAN TRAVEL TO CUBA: This tour qualifies also as a People to People tour based on a full-time itinerary featuring people to people exchanges and cultural activities that better the Cuban people.
+AMERICAN TRAVEL TO CUBA: This tour qualifies also as a 'Support for the Cuban People' tour based on a full-time itinerary featuring people to people exchanges and cultural activities that better the Cuban people.
 Ask for details.

 • Explore the charm of Old Havana

 • Ring in the New Year, Cuban style